SONIC3D/gendev-macos/README.md

 ### OS and Build tools

-Mac OS X Yosemite 10.10.3 with Command Line Tools for XCode 6.4 is the reference build environment for current release.That means it should be built with Apple LLVM 6.1.0 (clang- 602.0.53).
+Mac OS X Yosemite 10.10.3 with Command Line Tools for XCode 6.4 is the reference build environment for current release.
+That means it should be built with Apple LLVM 6.1.0 (clang- 602.0.53).

 4.9G disk storage space is required for temporary obj files and target files generation.